Average Retirement Income

 How Much Will You Need in Retirement?

-What are your retirement goals?
+Rather than rely on an “average” figure, you can arrive at a custom target by starting with your retirement goals.
 Do you plan on maintaining your current lifestyle, or do you want to enhance it?
 Retirement goals can differ significantly, but they all come with costs.

-- Discretionary Expenses are more flexible, as they reflect wants instead of needs.
+• Discretionary expenses are more flexible because they reflect wants instead of needs.
 Nevertheless, they may represent important lifestyle enhancements or goals.
 The good news is you should be able to dial back your discretionary spending if necessary.
 But estimating the discretionary funds you might want after you retire and beginning saving now is usually a good start.

-Once you figure out how much you might need during retirement to cover your non-discretionary and discretionary expenditures, don’t forget to factor in the impact of inflation as well as your time investment horizon when determining your longer-term income and cash flow needs:
+Once you figure out how much you might need during retirement to cover your non-discretionary and discretionary expenditures, don’t forget to factor in the impact of inflation as well since your investment time horizon when determining your longer-term income and cash flow needs.

-- Inflation can erode your purchasing power over time.
-Since 1925, inflation has averaged approximately 3% a year.1 So if you require $50,000 to cover annual living expenses, you would need almost $90,000 in 20 years just to maintain the same purchasing power, should the average inflation rate continue.
+• Inflation can erode your purchasing power over time.
+Since 1925, inflation has averaged approximately 3% a year.1 So if you currently require $50,000 to cover annual living expenses, you would need almost $90,000 in 20 years just to maintain the same purchasing power, should the average inflation rate continue.

 Average Retirement Income: Not the Best Way to Plan for Your Retirement

-Rather, your personal situation is likely defined by variables specific to you, including your retirement needs and wants (travel, hobbies, etc.), your rate of savings and any dependents who rely on you.
+Rather, your personal situation is likely defined by variables specific to you, including your retirement needs and wants, your rate of savings and any dependents who rely on you.

-Furthermore, a national or state average doesn’t anticipate the changes likely to occur throughout retirement—the need to increase or decrease withdrawals, or unexpected health changes and expenses which may affect your income needs.
+Furthermore, a national or state average doesn’t anticipate the changes likely to occur throughout retirement: the need to increase or decrease withdrawals, unexpected health changes or expenses that could affect your income needs.

 Hence, planning for the average retirement income or using it to project your retirement income needs is probably not the best strategy.
 After all, you’re not average—a personalized plan is more likely to keep you comfortable in your retirement years.